Mike Tomkies: Biography

 Tomkies studied eagles in Canada, Scotland and Spain from 1967 to 2011, spending more than 3000 hours on precarious cliff ledges in hides for up to 38 hours at a time.
-Over his 20 years in the Highlands Tomkies revealed Scotland's rarest wildlife in his books to widespread acclaim from naturalists, conservationists, critics and even the Duke of Edinburgh;
+Over his 20 years in the Highlands Tomkies revealed Scotland's rarest wildlife in his books to widespread acclaim from naturalists, conservationists, critics and even the Duke of Edinburgh.

 "This book does more than describe a piece of wild country and its population of wild animals: it gives a picture of someone totally absorbed by his subject...
 The North west of Scotland is indeed a wild place, but to the observant eye of the author it is full of wonderful life."

 A Last Wild Place is the most famous of his books written about Wildernesse, it has been a best seller ever since it was first published in 1984.
 For eight years, Tomkies' only companion was his German Shepherd dog Moobli, who assisted him in his wildlife tracking.
 After Moobli died Tomkies spent the next four years alone, completing his studies of golden eagles and rare Scottish species.
-He then spent five years in mountain ranges throughout Spain making two films and writing a book about species including brown bear, lynx, wolf, wild boar, vultures and eagles working out of a crumbling old villa with no glass in the windows or running water.
+He then spent five years in mountain ranges throughout Spain making two films and writing a book about species including brown bear, lynx, wolf, wild boar, vultures and eagles.
+Tomkies worked in a dwelling with no glass in the windows or running water.

 Tomkies recorded twelve feature-length films on wildlife with a focus on Scotland and the golden eagle.
 Three network TV programmes were made about his life and work in the wilds, the last of which, Wild Cathedral, was repeated seven times.

 In 1988 he was recognised for his work by being elected an Honorary Fellow of the Royal Zoological Society of Scotland.

-Latterly, Tomkies was based in an Elizabethan Farmstead in Henfield, England still writing his books and always observing the world that surrounded him.
+Latterly, Tomkies was based at Harwoods, a farmstead near Henfield, West Sussex.
 He appeared in the documentary film Last of the Scottish Wildcats (Coffee Films 2006) and became the patron for a new charity, the Scottish Wildcat Association in 2009, who also recognised his achievements naming him an Honorary Member of the Association for life.
-He continued to travel regularly into the Scottish Highlands spending his 83rd birthday filming nesting eagles in Galloway with an RSPB team, and in 2014, having said his first fictional work, Let Ape and Tiger Die, would be his last novel, he released a new wildlife book, Running Wild, through publishers Whittles, bringing his life experiences in the wild up to date.
+He continued to travel regularly into the Scottish Highlands spending his 83rd birthday filming nesting eagles in Galloway with an RSPB team, and in 2014, having said his first fictional work, Let Ape and Tiger Die, would be his last novel, he released a new wildlife book, Running Wild, published by Whittles, bringing his life experiences in the wild up to date.

-He died aged 88 on 6 October 2016.
+Tomkies died aged 88 on 6 October 2016 and is buried along with other family members in Whitley Bay Cemetery.